 The program follows the tradition of Faculty of Electrical Engineering, CTU of putting proportionally higher emphasis on mathematics than it is required by standards.
 This is in line with the ambition of the program to reach students whose aim is to obtain the best education with deep theoretical background, encouraging their creative approach to solving problems.
 The program also puts emphasis on interdisciplinarity of acquired knowledge and the ability to solve problems cooperatively.

 - Standardization of Knowledge.
 Open Informatics provides education in computer science compatible with world-wide recognized and proven kurikula IEEE/ACM and satisfies the content standard tests GRE/CS.

 - High flexibility of transfer between bachelor's and master's programs.
 The core program is designed to give bachelors of all disciplines the opportunity to easily continue by joining a computer science master's program anywhere in the world.
-The master’s program may be joined by the bachelors of a wide range of fields including non-informatics ones.
+The master’s program may be joined by the students having bachelor degree in informatics or related fields.

 - High level of flexibility.
 Courses cover a universal, long-term knowledge that will remain largely applicable for decades.
 The essential and required knowledge in the field is covered by a limited number of mandatory courses.
 The program then gives the student the opportunity to customize around 25% of the curriculum.

 - Supporting interdisciplinarity and secondary specializations.
 High flexibility in the program has many advantages.
 It allows students to take advantage of synergies within the Faculty of Electrical Engineering by selecting a custom combination of available courses.
 This way interdisciplinary minor specializations can naturally arise.